vincent-peugnet/wcms/MANUAL.md

 Allow comment posted from __logged in users and from visitors__.

-If visitor fields like [pseudonym](#pseudonym) or [website](#website) are used in the form, they will be set to `disabled` state when a logged in user see the page.
+If visitor fields like [pseudonym](#pseudonym) or [website](#website) are used in the form, they will be set to `disabled` state when logged in users see the page.

 #### Visitor fields

+If the comment mode allow visitor to post, a few fields can be added to the form.

 ##### Pseudonym

-When using the visitor mode, a new form input can be added that use the name `pseudonym`.
-This will store a pseudonym associated to the comment that will be displayed in [comment list inlcusion](#comment-list).
+It uses the `pseudonym` name attribute and is supposed to store the name of the person who posted the comment.
+It will be displayed in [comment list inlcusion](#comment-list) inside a `<a>` tag with the classes `name` and `visitor`.

+Pseudonym field has a hard-limit of 64 characters.
+Tt will be automatically added to HTML during page rendering.

+Most of the time, one would use the HTML `text` type attribute for this field.

 __Example:__